davidkim205/komt/README.md

 In future research, we plan to leverage multi-task instruction to develop various service models and applications.

 ---

-Please note that this translation is a representation of the provided content and may require further refinement for use in an actual academic paper.

 # References
 ### Llama 2